 I always knew that I was blessed beyond belief to have friends who I could turn to when I needed to think something through.
 However, I guess I never realized that others NEED what I have and that I can absolutely impact their lives by helping them one-on-one.
 But this year, I've seen my coaching clients take HUGE strides.
 It's so funny because oftentimes it happens in the first 15 minutes and they say “OH MY GOSH!
 I never thought of that even though it's so obvious!”
 Not exactly an ego-booster for me (lol!) but it does make me very happy that their fuzzy overwhelmed brains can get the clarity and focus that they so much need to move ahead.

 Recommended!
-If you need someone to tell you “THIS project” is the one to focus on or “THIS traffic technique is what you need to be doing” – I recommend my friend (and mastermind partner who I brainstorm with on a daily basis), Susanne Myers, who offers private coaching for much cheaper than I do.
+If you need someone to tell you “THIS project” is the one to focus on or “THIS traffic technique is what you need to be doing” – I recommend my friend (and mastermind partner).

 2. Beyond Transparency.
 It's ok to be Personal.